judahpaul16/gpt-home/README.md

 ## 📶 Configuring Wi-Fi via wpa_supplicant

 To configure Wi-Fi on your Raspberry Pi, you'll need to edit the `wpa_supplicant.conf` file and ensure the wireless interface is enabled at boot.
+This method supports configuring multiple Wi-Fi networks and is suitable for headless setups.
-You could also use the `raspi-config` or the `nmcli` utility to configure Wi-Fi or simply use an Ethernet connection.
+*You could also use the `raspi-config` or the `nmcli` utility to configure Wi-Fi; or simply use an Ethernet connection if you prefer.*

 1. Install `net-tools` to get the `ifconfig` command:
    ```bash